Multiple valued sections of vector bundles: the reparametrization theorem for $Q$-valued functions revisited: Preliminaries

 An important feature of the notion of push-forward of Lipschitz manifolds through multiple valued functions is that, exactly as in the single valued context, it behaves nicely with respect to the boundary operator.
-The first instance of such a result appears already in \cite[Section 1.6]{Almgren00}, where Almgren relies on the intersection theory of flat chains to define a multi-valued push-forward operator acting on flat chains and study its properties.
-A more elementary proof was then suggested by De Lellis and Spadaro in \cite[Theorem 2.1]{DLS13a}.
-Here we provide a slightly simplified version of their proof, relying on a double inductive process, both on the number $Q$ of values that the function takes and on the dimension $m$ of the domain.

 \begin{theorem}[Boundary of the push-forward] Let $\Sigma \subset \R^{d}$ be an $m$-dimensional Lipschitz manifold with Lipschitz boundary, and let $u \colon \Sigma \to \A_{Q}(\R^{n})$ be a proper Lipschitz map.
 Then, $\partial {\bf T}_{u} = {\bf T}_{u|_{\partial \Sigma}}$. \end{theorem}